Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/baseline-assessment/index.md

 RegisterFinal--See figure-->End(END)
 ```

 After registering a medication, it appears as a new record in the Medications tab.
-Also two new buttons appear, **EDIT** and **DELETE**, which allow respectively to modify and delete the data in a record (see Figure ).
+Also two new buttons appear, **EDIT** and **DELETE**, which allow respectively to modify and delete the data in a record.